 Puppies are very much like little babies.
 They will get into all sorts of things if you are not careful.
-They are also notorious for swallowing objects that can get caught in their intestinal tract and cause the puppy pain and may even result in an operation.
+They are also notorious for swallowing objects that can get caught in their intestinal tract and cause the puppy pain and may even result in operation.
 Make sure that small objects are put away and that your puppy cannot get to them.
 Put locks on cabinet doors and close closets where dangerous chemicals are kept.
-Puppy proof your house the same way you would child proof a house.
+Puppy proof your house the same way you would child-proof a house.

 Give Your Puppy A Chew Toy